aminedev24/JsApp/README.md

-# JsApp.github.io
+# jsApp
-static web app to make it easier to manage data and export it as excel file
+ static web app to make it easier to manage data and export is as excel